MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

 2. In the **Label: Confidential** blade, you'll now see the settings that are available for each label.
 Make the following changes:

     a.
-In the **Set RMS template for protecting documents and emails containing this label** section, if you see **Select RMS template from**, keep the default of **Azure RMS**.
+In the **Set RMS template for protecting documents and emails containing this label** section, for the **Select RMS template from** option, keep the default of **Azure RMS**.
 Then, for **Select RMS template**, click the drop down box and select the default template **\<your organization name> - Confidential**.

     For example, if your organization name is VanArsdel, Ltd, you will see and select **VanArsdel, Ltd - Confidential**.
 If you have disabled this default Azure Rights Management template, select an alternative template.
 However, if you select a departmental template, make sure that your account is included in the scope.

-    Note that if you have not activated Azure Rights Management from [step 1](infoprotect-quick-start-tutorial.md), you cannot use this option.

     b. **Documents with this label have a watermark**: Click **On** and for the **Text** box, type your organization name.
 For example, **VanArsdel, Ltd**.